Plants growing with sunlight

 Reuse household waste to set your window ledge up as a nano farm!

 You will be surprised how much of your weekly waste makes awesome growing materials.
-Food tins can be punctured at the bottom to create excellent pots for window ledge vegetables.
+Food tins can be punctured at the bottom to create excellent pots for window ledge flowers.
 Egg cartons are great for seeding (turn them upside down for easier use).
+Plastics numbered 2, 5 that contained food make suitable potting for indoor use only.
+Plastics numbered 4 are suitable for lining to protect timber for periods of 5 years.
+All other plastics and metals should be avoided.

 Nano farm setup